christenbc/resume/README.md

 - Studied at Western Norway University of Applied Sciences (Erasmus+ in Norway) the last semester.

 - Collaborated in a team in the design and craft an automated dive control station with a PLC and & HMI for a diving line at the Bergen’s HVL Diving School for the final project.

+>Industrial Engineering provides students with a solid scientific background, as well as a wide variety of knowledge in various industrial technologies (mechanics, electricity, electronics, automation, materials, industrial constructions, projects, production, environment, energy and industrial organization), which forges him as a multidisciplinary professional capable of developing his professional work in industries, companies or public bodies, as well as for the free exercise of the profession.

 # 🛠️ Skills